calebhart11/unit-1-project/readme.md

 # An App Of Thrones

-My app will be a database for the "A Game Of Thrones" universe.
-It allow users to search for anything regarding the book series, characters, or the houses of those characters.
+My app will be a character database for the "A Game Of Thrones" universe.

 ### Technologies Used